 the Scottish roadways.

-Shown below is the entrance to the village of Edzell, about 4 miles from the base and the communications building where I worked.
+Shown below is the entrance to the village of Edzell, about 4 miles by road from the base and the communications building where I worked.

 I typical scene along the roadways in the north of Scotland........... and Balmoral Castle.